SocketDotTech/socket-DL/README.md

 ```bash=
 npx hardhat run scripts/deploy.ts
 ```
-- This will store addresses in deployments/ folder in root which are used to configure the contracts later for each destination chain.
+- This will store addresses in deployments/ folder in root which are used to configure the contracts later for each remote chain.

 ### IDE Setup
 It is recommended to setup the ide to work with solidity development.
 In case of VSCode, [Solidity](https://marketplace.visualstudio.com/items?itemName=JuanBlanco.solidity) and [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) plugins should work best when configured using following settings -